engineeralison/engineeralison/README.md

 ## Hi there 👋
-## I am an Electrical and Computer Engineering Student!
+## I am an Electrical and Computer Engineer!
 ## I love embedded systems!

 <!--